-Since the start of regular satellite observations in 1979, total Antarctic sea ice has increased by about 1 percent per decade.
-Whether the increase is a sign of meaningful change is uncertain because ice extents vary considerably from year to year around Antarctica.
+From the start of satellite observations in 1979 to 2014, total Antarctic sea ice increased by about 1 percent per decade.
+Whether the increase was a sign of meaningful change is uncertain because ice extents vary considerably from year to year around Antarctica.
 For three consecutive Septembers from 2012 to 2014, satellites observed new record highs for winter sea ice extent.
 These highs occurred while the Arctic was seeing record lows.
 Starting in 2016, prominent decreases in sea ice around Antarctica started to occur.
 It was too soon to say if the decline marked a shift in the behavior of Antarctic sea ice.

 Within Antarctic sea ice, there is great variation from place to place around the continent.
 The Ross Sea sector has had a significant positive trend, while sea ice extent has decreased in the Bellingshausen and Amundsen Seas.
 In short, Antarctic sea ice shows a small positive trend, but large-scale variations make the trend very noisy.

 The time series above is made from a combination of observations from microwave sensors flown on a series of Defense Meteorological Satellite Program missions.
 The sensors measure microwave energy radiated from the Earth’s surface (sea ice and open water emit microwaves differently), which can be used to map sea ice concentrations.